Khadijaramlawi/khadijaramlawi/README.md

 <!-- I am keeping the "!" for joy -->
 # Good Bye

-Hello!
-I'm also learning git as well. it is a little complex but not to hard to get the hang of.
+So it turns out git is not that complicated, but it needs a lot of practice!